Marc Hauser (skydiver): Speed tracking

 Hauser is the founder of speed tracking, a form of skydiving.
 The goal of the discipline is to achieve the fastest forward speed possible in free fall relative to the ground.

 Hauser gained his first experience skydiving at the age of 18.
 At the age of 35 he received specialized training from Thomas Naef and Rolf Kuratle, two members of the Babylon Freefall Skydiving team, in Skydive Empuriabrava (Empuriabrava, Spain).

 He completed his first speed tracking attempt in 2009.
 In October 2012, Hauser set the world record for the fastest horizontal free fall in Empuriabrava, Spain.
 Hauser did not use specialized equipment to accelerate his speed.

 Chasing the Jet Stream - Guinness World Record

 Marc Hauser is also the first human ever to perform a free fall jump into the jet stream near Forbes, New South Wales, Australia, on 30 June 2018.

 As skydiving suit he was wearing a thermal protection jumpsuit without wings (no wingsuit).

-The exit altitude of the jump was at 7,400 m / 24,000 ft above sea level, the temperature at -40° Celsius / -40 °F. At exit altitude the jet stream speed was 137 km/h (85 mph).
+The exit altitude of the jump was at 7,400 m / 24,000 ft above sea level, the temperature at -40 °C / -40 °F. At exit altitude the jet stream speed was 137 km/h (85 mph).
 The groundspeed / horizontal speed of Marc performing this free fall skydive was at 270 km/h (167 mph).
 During his free fall Hauser covered a horizontal distance of 5.9 km / 3.66 miles in total.
 Hauser opened his parachute at 2,000 m / 6,500 ft altitude above ground.